 - Sarah McNeely, parent, Lewisburg, WV

-“Rachel Oliver is an exceptional teacher.
+“Rachel Oliver Young is an exceptional teacher.
 Besides possessing a nurturing and supportive energy and outlook, she provides great critique and intelligent solutions to help her students achieve their goals in dance.
 Although she is calm and collected, she pushed me in many ways and helped me with several areas encompassing coordination, flexibility, and strength.
 I loved learning from her and would do it again in a heart beat.
 After taking lessons from Rachel, I whole heartedly believe anyone who is lucky enough to study with Rachel should.
 Not only is she a brilliant teacher, but she is a kind and lovely individual.”

 -Daniel Bevins, BFA Music Theatre Major at Elon University.

 “Rachel’s knowledge of anatomy and somatic practice sets her above many of the dance teachers I’ve had.
 She is able to clearly articulate the exercises in a way that empowers her students to achieve better results while at the same time obtain a knowledge of safe dance practices.
 Her class also worked to instill a deeper sense of understanding and respect for the form of ballet, from its classical roots to it’s more current manifestation.
 Rachel was able to make this class contemporary and relevant to the dance world today, while at the same time acknowledging its history.
 Her devotion to this helped to underscore the academic rigor of a class in which that is often overlooked.”

 -Jessica Troppman, BA Dance Major at CU-Boulder